-Capitalize “schools” that are in fact units (departments or groups of departments) within a college or school: the Hodgson School of Music and the Lamar Dodd School of Art are departments of the Franklin College of Arts and Sciences; the School of Environmental Design is part of the College of Environment and Design.
+Capitalize “schools” that are in fact units (departments or groups of departments) within a college or school: the Hodgson School of Music and the Lamar Dodd School of Art are departments of the Franklin College of Arts and Sciences.

 Generally, the full, formal names of major administrative divisions, departments, and offices ARE capitalized.
 Use lower case on second reference: the Division of Student Affairs, the student affairs division.

-Capitalize the full, formal names of centers and institutes and lower case on second reference or in informal usage, when feasible: the Institute of Ecology, the ecology institute; the Complex Carbohydrate Research Center.
+Capitalize the full, formal names of centers and institutes and lower case on second reference or in informal usage, when feasible: the Institute of Higher Learning, the higher education institute; the Complex Carbohydrate Research Center.

 Capitalize the formal names of campus organizations and ongoing programs: Interfraternity Council, University Council, Honors Program.

 IN ALUMNI PERIODICALS, capitalize formal programs and activities that are of special interest to alumni: Pooled Income Fund, Homecoming.

 See the University of Georgia entry on capitalization of “university.”